 If you’re trying to provide an excellent eCommerce customer experience, you need to understand what your buyers are trying to accomplish and what their preferred way to get there is.

 One of the best ways is to create a company-wide customer journey map.
 This should include points of contact from every organization within the company: sales, support, marketing, and even engineering.
 Once you have this mapped out for everyone to see, you can start to tailor your experience to allow the customer to navigate the process as easily as possible.
 Take as much work out of your customers’ hands to get where they need to go, and your experience and product will feel effortless and easy.

-Craft onboarding experiences, blog posts, UI changes and purchasing paths to specifically reflect the things that your customer cares about most.
+Craft onboarding experiences, product onboarding videos, blog posts, UI changes and purchasing paths to specifically reflect the things that your customer cares about most.

 3. Work with your data effectively

 eCommerce customer experience designers have the tendency to think about either qualitative or quantitative data being the end-all-be-all of their metrics.
 But there are benefits to both, and they’re especially useful when you view them together.
 Viewing both qualitative and quantitative data, either side-by-side of combined allows you to:

 Identify issues and obtain information not typically collected by quantitative surveys.
 For example, you can hear in your customer’s own words what they do or do not like about your product.

 Generate hypotheses from qualitative work to be tested through a quantitative approach.
 Confirm your gut feelings and back them up with data!